Nesseby Municipality: Culture

+The building that is likely the oldest, is at [Nesseby graveyard] Nesseby kirkegård; it is [a small hut made of timber] tømmerstue, and it is probably from when the first chapel was built (year 1718) at Angsnes - further inside the fjord, according to media.

+Grasbakken (settlement) has its landmark building; It has the appearance of a small church; It was built as a Pentecostal church, but later sold to an association of community members of Grasbakken.

 Sami culture

 Most inhabitants are of Sami origin, and today Sami is being taught as the first language in schools.
 The municipality has its own Sami costume.

 A survey conducted on behalf of the Sami Language Council in the year 2000 showed that 75 percent of the population are Sami speakers.

 The Norwegian Sami Parliament's department of culture and environment is located in Unjárga-Nesseby.
 The Várjjat Sámi Museum is located in the municipality.
 The museum is about the sea-sami culture.
 Unjárga-Nesseby is also the birthplace of Isak Saba the first Sami to be elected into the Norwegian Parliament.

+'A municipality of Coastal Sami', or sjøsamekommune, is a description used by media and the government of Norway.

 The popular teen-age pop-band The Blacksheeps come from Nesseby.

 Churches

-The Church of Norway has one parish (sokn) within the municipality of Nesseby.
+The Church of Norway has one parish (sokn) within Nesseby Municipality.
 It is part of the Indre Finnmark prosti (deanery) in the Diocese of Nord-Hålogaland.